axelayala1988/HostGroupAutoTags/README.md

 ```
 pip install -r prerequisites.txt
 ```
 You will also need Python installed on your local to be able to use it.
+Once you have installed the prerequisites, donwload or clone the project, navigate to the path and locate the **__HostGroupAutoTags__** executable and run it.
+Pass the correct information and the progeam will automatically create the related tags.

 # Considerations
 There are some xonsiderations to keep in mind to use this program: